Sugar Minott: Death

 Minott died on 10 July 2010 at the University Hospital of the West Indies in St. Andrew Parish, Jamaica, after being admitted earlier that day.
 The cause of death remains undisclosed.
 He had been affected by a heart condition since early 2009, and cancelled several performances in May 2010 due to chest pains.

-He is survived by his widow Maxine Stowe and 13 children, grandchildren, brothers, and sisters.
+He is survived by his widow Maxine Stowe and 14 children, grandchildren, brothers, and sisters.

-In May 2012, a charity concert was held at his former home commemorating his birthday, with Minott's children (who include daughter Tamar, aka Pashon) joined by Bounty Killer, Sizzla, Beenie Man, Junior Reid, Ken Boothe and John Holt.
+On May 25, 2012, a concert Sugar Minott Day Tribute was held by his big daughter Pashon at his former home commemorating his birthday, with Minott's children (who include daughter Tamar, aka Pashon) joined by Bounty Killer, Sizzla, Beenie Man, Junior Reid, Ken Boothe and John Holt.
 Proceeds went to the Youthman Promotions Music Centre and other causes helping local poor people.

 In 2019, he was honoured with a Reggae Gold award by the Jamaican government for his contributions as artist and producer.